 Sassy Tip: And if you don’t fancy a wait, you can always order this Hong Kong cheap eat on Deliveroo and have it delivered to your doorstep.

 Price: Dumplings range between $75 and $98 (for 10); $125 lunch set includes five steamed dumplings of your choice, one rice or noodle main dish and a drink (available on Deliveroo)

 Wang Fu, 65 Wellington Street, Central, Hong Kong

 If you’re a lover of classic Vietnamese pho, Brass Spoon is worth trying.
-The Wan Chai outlet has been awarded Bib Gourmand status for four years in a row!
-Its clear and flavourful soup base is famously cooked for at least 16 hours and is topped with al-dente noodles and tender raw beef for the perfect warming dish.
-Be sure to get there early though!
-As is the case with most of the best places to eat in Hong Kong, the shop is known to sell out of its legendary pho daily due to high demand.
+The Wan Chai outlet has been awarded Bib Gourmand status for six years in a row!
+Its clear and flavourful soup base is famously cooked for at least 16 hours and is topped with silky rice noodles and tender raw beef for the perfect warming dish.

 Rating: Bib Gourmand (Wan Chai)